Bienshpielscwung/Selenium_stepik_project/README.md

-# Selenium Final project from stepik
+# Selenium.
+Final project from stepik
-Stepik project
+Create for work with selenium project testing web